 Outbound Marketing is Becoming Obsolete

-One of the biggest advantages Internet brought to humanity is the ease of access to important information.
+One of the biggest advantages the Internet brought to humanity is the ease of access to important information.
 It would be arrogant to think how the science of marketing would remain the same after this.

-It would be great, if you’re an industry leading company, to still be able to invest your entire marketing budget in door to door marketing and TV commercials.
-You would get maximum exposure and the only thing placing you above the competition would be the amount of adverts you create for your business.
+It would be great if you’re an industry-leading company, to still be able to invest your entire marketing budget in door-to-door marketing and TV commercials.
+You would get maximum exposure, and the only thing placing you above the competition would be the amount of adverts you create for your business.

-Although the advertising game is still huge, the evolution of Internet and the phenomenon of online communities triggered a shift of tides from outbound to inbound marketing.
+Although the advertising game is still huge, the evolution of the Internet and the phenomenon of online communities triggered a shift of tides from outbound to inbound marketing.